A Census of Double-Peaked Lyman-alpha Emitters in MAGPI: Classification, Global Characteristics, and Spatially Resolved Properties: Results

-For LAEs with known systemic redshifts, we plot both the blue and red peak velocities against half of the peak separation ($\Delta_{\mathrm{peak}}/2$) in Figure~\ref{sep}, and we notice a strong correlation close to the one-to-one relation.
+For LAEs with known systemic redshifts, we display the blue and red peak velocities as a function of half the peak separation ($\Delta_{\mathrm{peak}}/2$) in Figure~\ref{sep}, and we notice a strong correlation close to the one-to-one relation.
 This indicates that double-peaked profiles are typically symmetrically centered around the systemic velocity. \citet{Pahl24} report that the ionising photon escape fraction, \fesc\, correlates more strongly with both $\Delta_{\mathrm{peak}}$ and $V_{\mathrm{blue}}$ than with $V_{\mathrm{red}}$ at $z \sim 0.3$.
 This suggests that the visibility of the blue peak in LAEs is closely linked to the escape of ionising photons, potentially indicating that similar neutral-phase gas dynamics govern both the escape of the blue \lya\ peak and the ionising photons.

-We find a strong correlation between $\mathrm{FWHM}_{\mathrm{red}}$ and $\Delta_{\mathrm{peak}}$ (see, Figure \ref{fig:FW_sep}), indicating that broader red components are associated with larger peak separations.
+We find a strong correlation between $\mathrm{FWHM}_{\mathrm{red}}$ and $\Delta_{\mathrm{peak}}$ (see Figure \ref{fig:FW_sep}), indicating that broader red components are associated with larger peak separations.
 This trend is consistent with both observations \citep{Yang17, Verhamme18, Kerutt22} and radiative transfer models \citep{Verhamme15}.
-To carry out a linear regression, we merge our dataset with those from \cite{Kerutt22}, \cite{Yang17}, and \cite{Verhamme18}, and use \texttt{LtsFit}\footnote{\href{https://pypi.org/project/ltsfit/}{https://pypi.org/project/ltsfit/}} \citep{Cappellari13}, which accounts for uncertainties in both variables and incorporates intrinsic scatter in the data.
+To carry out a linear regression, we merge our dataset with those of \cite{Kerutt22}, \cite{Yang17}, and \cite{Verhamme18}, and use \texttt{LtsFit}\footnote{\href{https://pypi.org/project/ltsfit/}{https://pypi.org/project/ltsfit/}} \citep{Cappellari13}, which accounts for uncertainties in both variables and incorporates intrinsic scatter in the data.
 The combined data show Spearman correlation coefficients of p-value = $6.4\, \times 10^{-33}, \rho = 0.48$.
 The intrinsic scatter estimated from the fit is $29.6 \, \mathrm{km}\,\mathrm{s}^{-1}$.
 The resulting best-fit, shown by the solid black line in Figure \ref{fig:FW_sep}, is given by